AUOTAM homeAUOTAM

 The operational goal is a single reconciled truth with explicit assumptions (“channel X lags ~5 minutes”).
 When everyone knows the lag, nobody confuses latency with theft.

-This pattern is central to inventory and fulfillment automation agents, especially for teams in operations case studies.
+This pattern is central to inventory and fulfillment operations software, especially for teams in multi-channel inventory operations.

 For deeper context, compare this with handling order spikes without operational debt and refund and chargeback flow design in operations systems.